Kezxia/Azure-Honeynet-SOC/README.md

 ## Conclusion

-n this project, a mini honeynet was set up in Microsoft Azure, with log sources integrated into a Log Analytics workspace.
+In this project, a mini honeynet was set up in Microsoft Azure, with log sources integrated into a Log Analytics workspace.
 Microsoft Sentinel was used to trigger alerts and generate incidents based on the ingested logs.
 Metrics were collected in the unsecured environment before applying security controls and again afterward.
 The results showed a significant reduction in security events and incidents following the implementation of the security measures, highlighting their effectiveness.

 It is important to note that if the network resources had been heavily utilized by regular users, it is likely that more security events and alerts would have been generated during the 24-hour period following the implementation of the security controls.